iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 > The app no longer loads up, I used it to order repeat prescriptions now it won't do anything<br> :date: __2021-02-13 09:41:43__

-> Seems to not ever load the prescriptions section which was the main reason I got it.<br> :date: __2021-02-02 00:17:09__

 #### 1-star reviews